igorkalen/laiusentertainment/README.md

-# Laius Entertainment
+# Laius Radio

-Welcome!
-This is the main repository for [https://laiusgames.com](https://laiusgames.com).
+This is the repository for **Laius Radio** — our official 24/7 radio station at [radio.laiusgames.com](https://radio.laiusgames.com).

-## 🧠 About
+## 🎧 About

-This repo holds source code for the Laius Entertainment's official site and related services.
+Laius Radio is the official streaming station of Laius Entertainment, broadcasting a curated selection of music designed to inspire creativity, focus, and good vibes.
+We deliver soundtracks for gamers, creatives, and digital communities worldwide.

 ## 👨‍💻 Author